brunsviga13rk/thesis/src/intro.typ

 for easier use by less qualified people.
 Alongside an aggressive marketing campaign the company managed to sell 500 pieces within a year.
 The company continued to grow and developed nine models of its "Brunsviga" calculator.
-Even during world war 1 production was not put on hold.
+Even during World War 1 production was not put on hold.
 In 1921 @GNC was restructured into a shares company and by 1927 the firm was renamed to "Brunsviga Maschinen Werke, Grimme, Natalis & Co.
 AG"
 #cite(<Faulstich_1992>, supplement: "pp. ")